cirlabs/va-data-dashboard/README.md

 There are a few ways you can get ahold of the data:

-1. Directly accessing the API (see more about how to do this in in the URLs, Schema section).
+1. Directly accessing the API (see more about how to do this in in the URLs and schema section).
 This data is availble in JSON and JSONP.
 ```
 curl http://vetsapi.herokuapp.com/api/data/?format=json
 ```